ljw1004/vbspec/README.md

 ``
 ```

-Grammar blocks are like this:
+Grammar blocks are like this, and can be up to 105 characters wide:
 ```
 ``antlr
 Start:  Left | Right;